 Kitty taught kindergarten, second grade, and high school in the Bay Area and in Santa Barbara, and was a consultant in schools with children who have autism and special needs.
 Additionally, Kitty worked in a residential substance abuse treatment center in San Francisco and psychiatric hospital in San Diego.

 She attended University of California Santa Barbara earning a California Teaching Credential and B.A in Psychology.
-Kitty is active in her community serving on several community boards including HEART (Housing Endowment and Regional Trust of San Mateo County), and is the past President of the San Mateo Rotary Club.
+Kitty is active in her community serving on several community boards including HEART (Housing Endowment and Regional Trust of San Mateo County), STEP (Success Through Education Program), and Pat President and Current Member of the San Mateo Rotary Club.

 Michelle Blakely, Program and Planning Director

 Michelle currently serves as an early education consultant for a variety of projects including the Fatherhood Collaborative of San Mateo County and the Golden Gate Region Center.
 She is currently working with F5SMC to lead a collaborative process with over 15 organizations, government agencies and philanthropies for over $3 million in funding for special projects.

 Khanh Chau, Fiscal Management Analyst

 Myra received her Bachelor of Science in Business Administration emphasis in Computer Information Systems at San Francisco State University.
 She loves to spend quality time with her husband and two kids.

 Jenifer Clark, Evaluation Program Specialist

 Karen Pisani, Family Support Program Specialist